taichi-dev/taichi-nerfs/README.md

 | :---:     | :---:    | :---: | :---:   |
 | Lego | 35.0    | 208s  | RTX3090 |

+Here are the steps to reproduce the best performance:
+1. Your work station is running on Linux and has RTX 3090 Graphics card
+2. Follow the steps in [Installation Section](https://github.com/taichi-dev/taichi-nerfs#installation)
+3. Uncomment `--half2_opt` to enable half2 optimization in the script, then `sh scripts/train_nsvf_lego.sh`.
+For now, half2 optimization is only supported on Linux with Graphics Card Architecture >Pascal.

 ### 360_v2 dataset
 Download [360 v2 dataset](http://storage.googleapis.com/gresearch/refraw360/360_v2.zip) and unzip it.
 Please keep the folder name unchanged.